awslabs/ec2-spot-workshops/content/rendering-with-batch/batch/job_queue.md

 EoF
 ```

-Lets explore the configuration parameters in the structure:
+Let's explore the configuration parameters in the structure:

 - **priority**: job queues with a higher priority are evaluated first when associated with the same compute environment.
 Priority is determined in descending order.
 - **computeEnvironmentOrder**: the set of compute environments mapped to a job queue and their order relative to each other.
 A compute environment with a **lower** value of `order` is tried for job placement first.
 We specify the On-demand compute environment to be tried first to ensure that we have compute capacity throughout the whole execution, thus being able to comply with SLAs should there be any.